Travel To Thailand

 On the other side of Thailand you have the Andaman Sea which is where the world famous Phuket is located, as well as many beautiful islands located throughout the province known as Krabi.

-You can find the Maya Bay on the Phi Phi Islands which is where the film The Beach was partly filmed, as well as lots of other tranquil settings such as Koh Racha or Koh Mook or Koh Ngai.
+You can find the Maya Bay (currently closed for regeneration) on the Phi Phi Islands which is where the film The Beach was partly filmed, as well as lots of other tranquil settings such as Koh Racha or Koh Mook or Koh Ngai.

 After all the exploring in Bangkok and the north of the country, you can easily relax all day and top up your tan, recharging your batteries and enjoying a truly memorable holiday in paradise.